heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 going in your in your BIOS/UEFI settings.

-You can restart in the BIOS/UEFI settings by running the following command in a PowerShell terminal as an administrator as seen in the previous section:
+You can restart in the BIOS/UEFI settings by running the following command in a PowerShell terminal as administrator as seen in the previous section:

 ```powershell
 # Restart in the BIOS/UEFI settings